lbochicchio/gviot-documentation/pages/architecture/architecture.md

 1. **Starting point - the Humans**
 We will describe what a person can do to act on a Thing: open a door, turn on the heat, turn off lights, etc.

 2. The console

-        We don't want to spoil :-) Read the chapter that tells the whole story

 3. The core
 4. Dispatch commands
 5. The Gateway receive the command